saucelabs/sauce-docs/docs/visual/faq.md

    <img src={useBaseUrl('img/visual/revertAccepted.png')} alt="Revert accepted screenshot" width="150" />

 ### How do I show lazy-loaded content in my screenshot?

-You need to trigger the lazy-loaded content so that it loads and displays in your web page.
+You will need to trigger the lazy-loaded content so that it loads and displays in your web page.
 How to do this depends on how the lazy-loaded content is triggered to load.

 For example, if content is loaded based on scrolling down to a particular section of your web page, then you will need to scroll to that section using JavaScript: